Dinopit/DinoAirPublic/README.md

 - ✅ Configure security settings
 - ✅ Set up monitoring and logging
 - ✅ Create rollback points for safety

+### Electron Desktop Installer (New!)

+DinoAir now includes a professional desktop installer built with Electron, providing a user-friendly installation experience across all platforms.

+**Key Features:**
+- 🦕 **Custom Application Icons** - Beautiful DinoAir dinosaur-themed icons for all platforms
+- 🔍 **Hardware Detection** - Automatic system capability detection with Python script integration
+- 📁 **Installation Path Customization** - Choose where to install DinoAir on your system
+- 🔒 **Code Signing Support** - Configuration ready for trusted application distribution

+**To use the desktop installer:**
+1. Navigate to the `installer/` directory
+2. Run `npm install` to install dependencies
+3. Use `npm start` for development or `npm run dist` to build installers

+For detailed instructions on building and customizing the installer, see [`installer/README.md`](installer/README.md).

 ### Manual Installation